 And while the situation in Puerto Rico and Mexico remains bleak, a large contingent of Milwaukeeans, including residents and business owners, are lending aid.
 Donations have flowed in from across the city through taco sales, benefit music concerts, fundraising and supply drives, and other efforts that have taken place over the past few weeks.

 One of the largest grassroots efforts in the city is being led by El Conquistador, with the support of organizations including El Rey, Landmark Credit Union, Association de Mujeres Immigrantes de Guanajuato en Accion (AMIGA) and League of United Latin American Citizens (LULAC) Wisconsin.
 Elected officials, including Ald.
 Jose Perez, businesses and community members also are pitching in.

-The effort already has led to two truckloads of goods, all covered by One Sure Insurance, being shipped to Puerto Rico earlier this month and will continue this weekend during the Latino Family Expo.
+The effort already has led to two truckloads of goods being shipped to Puerto Rico earlier this month and will continue this weekend during the Latino Family Expo.
 The “United Latino Fundraiser for Mexico and Puerto Rico Disaster Relief Drive” will be held during the seventh annual expo at St. Anthony High School, 4803 S. 2nd St. The location will serve as the final staging and sorting area for hundreds of donations that have been collected since the last boatload left for Puerto Rico.

 And while the expo will once again feature a health, job and resource fair, as well as a costume contest, fashion show, habanero eating contest and live entertainment, this year participants will have the added opportunity of volunteering to help those in need, said Huyke.